Overview

 - Upload high-quality logos for professional appearance

-- Test branded proposals before sending
+- Test branded Journeys before sending

 - Maintain updated branding materials